The Best 17 foods for people living with diabetes

 10- Sweetened yoghurt:

-While yoghurt can be a healthy snack option, sweetened yoghurt is often high in added sugars.
+While yogurt can be a healthy snack option, sweetened yogurt is often high in added sugars.
 This can cause blood sugar spikes and contribute to weight gain.
-Instead, choose plain, unsweetened yoghurt and add your own fruit or natural sweeteners like stevia or monk fruit.
+Instead, choose plain, unsweetened yogurt and add your own fruit or natural sweeteners like stevia or monk fruit.

 11- High-sugar condiments:

-Condiments like ketchup, BBQ sauce, and sweet chili sauce are often high in added sugars.
-This can contribute to blood sugar spikes and make it more difficult to manage diabetes.
+Condiments like ketchup, BBQ sauce, and sweet chilli sauce are often high in added sugars.
+This can contribute to blood sugar spikes and complicate to management of diabetes.
 Look for low-sugar or sugar-free options, or try making your condiments at home with natural sweeteners.

 Conclusion

-managing diabetes can be challenging, but it’s possible to control blood sugar levels and avoid issues with careful meal planning.
-The 17 foods listed in this article are all excellent options for people with diabetes, as they are low in sugar, high in fiber, and packed with essential nutrients.
+Managing diabetes can be challenging, but to control blood sugar levels and avoid issues with careful meal planning.
+The 17 foods for people living with diabetes are all excellent options for people with diabetes, as they are low in sugar, high in fiber, and packed with essential nutrients.
 Incorporating these foods into your diet can help you maintain a healthy weight, reduce inflammation, and improve your overall health.

 My Recommendation